Comparison is the Thief of Joy

-At a recent Stanford Business School reunion, the alumni asked to visit with legendary professor ^Searchfunder member and (far less legendary) me.
+At a recent Stanford Business School reunion, the alumni asked to visit with legendary professor ^redacted and (far less legendary) me.
 One of their questions to us was “who do you compare yourself to?”
 I took a first shot at answering by saying, “Well, Mitt Romney was my undergraduate classmate and Ray Dalio my business school study group mate, so whenever I think about this question I feel bad.”

 Irv went next and replied simply, “I don’t do comparisons.
 As Teddy Roosevelt said, ‘Comparison is the thief of joy.’”
 And I quickly found myself comparing my answer to his and feeling bad!